blind-review-developer/dmf_eetl_files/README.md

 ## A Parallel Synchronous Execution Engine and Target Language for Digital Microfluidics

-This repository contains additional material referenced in the paper.
+This repository contains additional material referenced in the paper for review purposes.

 ## Study case video